-The election of our nominees for director requires a majority of the votes cast at the annual meeting with respect to that director.
+In an uncontested election, nominees for director are elected by a majority of the votes cast at the annual meeting with respect to that director.
 That means that the number of shares voted "for" a director must exceed the number of votes cast "against" that director.
 If a nominee who currently serves as a director is not re-elected, Delaware law provides that the director would continue to serve on the board of directors as a "holdover director."
-Under the Company's bylaws and the Company's Corporate Governance Guidelines, each director submits an advance, contingent, irrevocable resignation that the board of directors may accept if stockholders do not re-elect that director.
+In accordance with our bylaws and Corporate Governance Guidelines, each director submits an advance, contingent, irrevocable resignation that the board of directors may accept if stockholders do not re-elect that director.
 In that situation, our Nominating and Corporate Governance Committee would make a recommendation to the board of directors about whether to accept or reject the resignation, or whether to take other action instead.
 Within 90 days from the date that the election results were certified, the board of directors would act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision and the rationale behind it.